oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

 ![Payment Checkout](images/payment_checkout_list.png)

-### Displaying Payment Checkout Page on Frontend
+### Pop!: Seamless Payment Experience

-Displaying our payment checkout page on your front-end web environment is now made easier than ever.
+With Pop!, displaying our payment checkout page on your front-end web environment is now made easier than ever.
 Our payment checkout offers a seamless user experience in a way that can be catered to your UI needs.

 Click the button below to see a demonstration and a snippet code on how to display a payment checkout page in 4 styles/locations: Center, Right, Left, and Slide Right.